-Section 12 of this bill requires an independent contractor who employs a person who may have direct contact with pupils to maintain a record for each such employee and, upon request, provide this record to the governing body of the public school at which an employee has been
+Section 12 of this bill requires an independent contractor who employs a person who may have direct contact with pupils to maintain a record for each such employee and, upon request, provide this record to the governing body of the public school at which an employee has been assigned to perform work.
+Section 12 also: (1) requires an independent contractor to provide certain information to the governing body of a public school before assigning an employee to perform work at a location; and (2) prohibits an independent contractor from assigning an employee to perform work at a school if the governing body of the school objects to the assignment.

-Section 13 and 29 of this bill [authorizes] authorize the governing body of a public school and the governing body of a private school, respectively, to allow provisional employment of a person pending review of the information received pursuant to sections 8-10 or 25-27, as applicable, in certain circumstances.
+Section 13 of this bill authorizes the governing body of a public school to allow provisional employment of a person pending review of the information received pursuant to sections 8-10 in certain circumstances.

 Section 14 of this bill provides that nothing in sections 2-17 of this bill shall be construed to: (1) prevent a prospective employer from conducting further investigations of a prospective employee; (2) prohibit a person from disclosing more information than is required by this bill; or (3) relieve a person of a duty to report prescribed by state or federal law.
-Section 30 of this bill similarly provides that nothing in sections 22-32 of this bill shall be construed to: (1) prevent a private school from conducting further investigations of a prospective employee; (2) prohibit a person from disclosing more information than is required by this bill; or (3) relieve a person of a duty to report prescribed by state or federal law.

-Section Sections 15 [prohibits] and 31 of this bill prohibit the governing body of a public school, [er] an independent contractor or the governing body of a private school, respectively, from entering into any agreement that: (1) has the effect of suppressing information relating to an investigation concerning a report of suspected abuse or sexual misconduct by a current or former employee; (2) affects the ability of the governing body or independent contractor to report suspected abuse or sexual misconduct; or (3) requires the governing body or independent contractor to expunge certain information from any documents maintained by the governing body or independent contractor.
-[Section] Sections 15 and 31 also [requires] require an employer to maintain certain documents if the agreement requires the removal of the document from an employee's personnel file.
+Section 15 prohibits the governing body of a public school or an independent contractor from entering into any agreement that: (1) has the effect of suppressing information relating to an investigation concerning a report of suspected abuse or sexual misconduct by a current or former employee; (2) affects the ability of the governing body or independent contractor to report suspected abuse or sexual misconduct; or (3) requires the governing body or independent contractor to expunge certain information from any documents maintained by the governing body or independent contractor.
+Section 15 also requires an employer to maintain certain documents if the agreement requires the removal of the document from an employee's personnel file.